gunjan768/video_chat/README.md

 # video_chat
-A basic mobile video chat application using TokBox
+A basic mobile video calling application using TokBox